 FIND TIME TO STOP AT INGROW…

-…. where Ingrow West Station and Yard have been transformed into RAIL STORY – a collaborative plan between the Keighley & Worth Valley Railway, the Vintage Carriages Trust and the Bahamas Locomotive Society to develop the site progressively giving visitors greater opportunities to learn about and understand about the preservation and conservation of our railway heritage.
-For more information about RAIL STORY, visit the dedicated RAIL STORY website
+…. where Ingrow West Station and Yard have been transformed into Rail Story – a collaborative plan between the Keighley & Worth Valley Railway, the Vintage Carriages Trust and the Bahamas Locomotive Society to develop the site progressively giving visitors greater opportunities to learn about and understand about the preservation and conservation of our railway heritage.
+For more information about RAIL STORY, visit the dedicated RAIL STORY website or download the online RAIL STORY brochure.

 Open most days of the year – even when trains are not running – visitors can see a restored Railway Station which was originally at Foulridge on the Skipton to Colne line.
 It closed in 1959 and was moved stone by stone to Ingrow West opening in 1989.
 Some of the stones are still numbered to signify where they should go.
 Find out how all this happened.
 You might even find a real fire in the ticket area.